First and foremost we exist because of Jesus—with, for, and because of him. He is our inspiration, our motivation, and our reason for being.

-YWAM Sydney Newtown was a dream in the hearts of a young Australian boy and young American girl far before they ever knew each other.
-Ryan Booker and Adriel McIntosh joined YWAM in 1999 and 2000 (respectively) not knowing that God had set them on a path to discover His heart for the world in a way that would eventually lead them to both commit to full-time vocational ministry.
+YWAM Sydney Newtown was a dream in the hearts of a young Aussie man and young American woman far before they ever knew each other.
+Ryan Booker and Adriel McIntosh joined YWAM in 1999 and 2000 (respectively) not knowing God had set them on a path to discover his heart for the world in a way that would eventually lead them to both commit to full-time vocational ministry.

-While serving on opposite sides of Australia at different YWAM bases—Ryan in Townsville and Adriel in Perth—they met during YWAM national leaders gatherings and not long after fell in love and promised their lives to one another.
+While serving on opposite sides of Australia at different YWAM bases—Ryan in Townsville and Adriel in Perth—they met during YWAM national leaders gatherings and not long after fell in love and married.
 YWAM Sydney Newtown was born out of two long-time visions for Sydney becoming one.

 After serving together at YWAM Townsville for another six years after marriage, the Bookers packed up their two young boys in order to follow God’s leading to inner-city Sydney in late 2014 with the support of YWAM Australia Eldership.
-They bought a tiny vintage caravan to live in and began the planning and preparation stages of what would become a YWAM hub in the heart of inner Sydney.
+They lived in a tiny vintage caravan began the planning and preparation stages of what would become a YWAM base in the heart of inner Sydney.
 The word God gave them during this season of incubation was: “from little things, big things grow.”

-Ryan and Adriel Booker bring with them 40 years of combined leadership experience within both the local church and missions contexts.
-Their main areas of focus throughout the years has been pioneering and leading youth ministries, equipping and mentoring leaders, pastoral care, preaching and teaching, project management and events, administration and finance, communications and creative story-telling, advocacy, and urban ministry both in western and non-western contexts.
-As you can see, YWAMers tend to move in and out of several roles as we serve and grow in ministry, so the Bookers have a wide range of experience.
+Ryan and Adriel Booker bring with them more than forty years of combined leadership experience within both the local church and missions contexts.
+Their main areas of focus throughout the years has been pioneering and leading youth ministries (Ryan), equipping and mentoring leaders (both), pastoral care (Ryan), preaching and teaching (both), project management and events (Adriel), administration and finance (both), communications and creative story-telling and advocacy (Adriel), and urban ministry both in western and non-western contexts.
 Between the two of them they’ve led a dozen YWAM Discipleship Training Schools (DTS), more than a dozen YWAM Basic Leadership Schools (BLS), and have been a part of serving hundreds of staff and students in Great Commission community.
-They have three young boys and another baby on the way, and believe there’s plenty of room for all sorts of people in missions—young and old, single and married, childless couples, single parents, big and small families, and everything in between.
+They have three young boys and a friendly dog who thinks he’s a lap cat.

-YWAM Sydney Newtown is looking for tribe members who share the same heartbeat: a relentless desire to see God’s Kingdom come.
+YWAM Sydney Newtown is looking for more team members who share the same heartbeat: a relentless desire to see God’s Kingdom come.
 We are not a flashy, established ministry centre running lots of slick ministries and multi-leveled training programs.
 What we are is a small community of visionary pioneers creating something new in the heart of Australia’s first city—God’s forever dream of redemption for a new day.
+Some of the specific roles we’re looking to fill are: Bookkeeper, Web Developer/IT Manager, Blogger, Groundskeeper, Outreach Coordinator, and an Au Pair/Nanny to assist the Booker Family.
+Please don’t let this short list limit you though—we’re pioneering so chances are we need the skills you offer!
 (Do you think you’ve got what it takes to join us?
 Learn more here.)

 Ryan and Adriel have what it takes to launch a work in inner Sydney.
 They have, what we like to call in America, "grit."
 Their determination, faithfulness and love will serve the city of Sydney well.